yt-project/governance/source/general.rst

 * The pull request is announced in public channels available to the community and must be discussed at the next steering committee meeting.
-* The alternative model is accepted by more than half of the active members of that repository and at least two executive committee members.
+* The alternative model is accepted by more than half of the active members of that repository and at least two steering committee members.

 Unless specifically stated otherwise this governance document and topics within will apply to all repositories within the organization.